-Authorization of Water Resources Activities.
-Congress generally authorizes Corps activities and provides policy direction in Water Resources Development Acts (WRDAs).
-The most recent WRDA was enacted in 2007 (P.L.
-110-114).
-The Senate passed a WRDA 2013, S. 601, on May 15, 2013.
+The Senate passed WRDA 2013, S. 601, on May 15, 2013.
 S. 601 would authorize Corps activities and modifications of existing authorizations that meet certain criteria; the bill includes numerous other provisions as it attempts to address issues with the duration and cost of Corps projects.
 The bill also would establish new procedures for using Harbor Maintenance Trust Fund monies, in an effort to expand spending above current levels.